mobiledge/mobiledge.github.io/README.md

 #### Rules for Learning
 - Level 1.
-Identify source
+Identify source for a topic
 - Level 2: Listen/Read
-- Level 3: Do/Practice
+- Level 3: Do/Practice/Implment
 - Level 4: Capture code-snippet/class/protocol-implementation for use in future